 What the ABPI Code says

 As with any activity, transparency is vital in building and supporting trust.
-Clause 13 of the ABPI Code covers clinical trials and non-interventional studies of marketed medicines and sets out the requirements for disclosure
+Clause 4.6 and 4.7 of the ABPI Code covers responsibilities in relation to disclosure of clinical trials and non-interventional studies of marketed medicines.

 Last modified: 20 September 2023